 When communicating the essence of an HBP, it is important to ensure that what is being presented is clear and easy to understand, as well as emphasizing the necessary nature of tradeoffs or compromises in medical care.
-Developed by Goold et al. (2005), the Choosing Healthplans All Together exercise exhibits these traits perfectly.
-The central tenet of the CHAT exercise is to use a ‘gamification’ of what actually occurs when deciding insurance spending; Participants chose components for their own health plan, by selecting categories of services at various levels of ‘rationing’ (e.g. generics instead of name-brand drugs, copayments, etc.).
-The purpose of the exercise was initially to help explain how trade-offs in medicine are necessary, given limited resources.
+Developed by Goold et al. (2000), the Choosing Healthplans All Together exercise exhibits these traits perfectly.
+The central tenet of the CHAT exercise is for participants to construct their own HBP by allocating a limited set of resources to benefit types (e.g., dental, fertility treatments, long-term care) and choosing scope of coverage (e.g. generics instead of name-brand drugs, amount of copayments, etc.).
+The purpose of the exercise was initially to help explain how trade-offs in medicine are necessary, as well as to determine what the subjects prioritize in healthcare given limited resources.
 Conveniently, the final chosen plan is clear and explicit in what care is offered and at what level, neatly answering the issue of consumer confusion at the specifics.
-Another factor is that CHAT is understandable, with 97% of participants finding the task easy to do (Danis, Biddle, and Dorr Goold 2002).
-Furthermore, the CHAT exercise has been adapted twice to the specific scenario of a government funded health plan.
-The first, by Danis et al. (2004), was letting Medicare enrollees come to a consensus on what services they prioritize, under the financial restraints of government funded Medicare.
-While a sizeable portion of participants felt that what was chosen was different than what they would have chosen for themselves (41%) surprisingly, 86% were still satisfied with the plan they got.
-The second adaptation, by Hurst, Schindler, and Goold (2018), was looking at what types of care that Swiss citizens’ citizens would prioritize in their already extant HBP.
-The participants had no trouble using the exercise to improve their understanding of the Swiss HBP, were easily able to make trade-offs and set priorities, and found “the degree of consensus despite differing opinions surprising and valuable.”
+CHAT is also considered extremely understandable, with over 95% of participants finding the task easy to do across several different implementations of the exercise (Danis, Biddle, and Goold, 2002; Danis,2002; Danis, 2004; ).
+CHAT has also been adapted twice to the specific scenario of a government funded health plan.
+The first, by Danis et al. (2004), used the CHAT framework to allow Medicare enrollees to come to a consensus on what services they prioritize, under the financial restraints of government funded Medicare.
+This consensus consisted of the participants trading off limited resources to determine which benefit categories and which level of coverage for those categories were most important.
+While 41% of participants felt that what was chosen was different than what they would have chosen for themselves, 86% were still satisfied with the plan they recieved.
+The second adaptation, by Hurst, Schindler, and Goold (2018), was looking at what types of care that Swiss citizens’ citizens would prioritize in the already extant Swiss HBP based UHC system.
+The participants had no trouble using the exercise to improve their understanding of the Swiss HBP, were easily able to make trade-offs and set priorities, and found that they were able to reach a strong consensus.
+This was exceptionally valuable due to the diversity of opinions that were in coexistence.
 Lastly, the CHAT exercise is particularly valuable in that it is a hands-on exercise as compared to a simple informational intervention.
 Work by Wegier et al. (2019) found that a simulated experience lead to more accurate understanding of information as compared to simply being given explicitly described statistics.
 Thus, it will likely be even more effective than a simple ‘fact sheet’ for an HBP that would otherwise be presented to the public.

+The Present Research

+The goal of our two studies is to determine whether or not exposure to UHC through the framework of an HBP can improve support for UHC.
+Based on previous research, we know that UHC is likely to benefit the US if implemented, and that HBP directly addresses some of the primary reasons that are foundational to opposition of UHC.
+Regardless, no direct research has been done previously on the effects of HBP on UHC, and specifically, if our proposed mediating factors influence support for UHC.